 In the embedded Terminal (Alt+F12) , type:

 Running Grunt tasks from the tasks tree

-When you build a tree of tasks for the first time during the current JetBrains Rider session, the Grunt tool window is not opened yet.
+When you build a tree of tasks for the first time during a JetBrains Rider session, the Grunt tool window is not opened yet.

-Gruntfile.js file in the Project tool window or open it in the editor and choose Show Grunt Tasks on the context menu.
+Select the required Gruntfile.js file in the Project tool window or open it in the editor and choose Show Grunt Tasks from the context menu.

 Switch to the required node and click on the toolbar.